Teaching Artists

 Pronouns: he/they

-Travis Meinolf been a weaver since stumbling upon the loom room at San Francisco State University while pursuing a degree in Industrial Design.
+Travis Meinolf has been a weaver since stumbling upon the loom room at San Francisco State University while pursuing a degree in Industrial Design.
 He now produces fabric at home in Lagunitas with his wife, Iris, and their young son, Louis.
 A practitioner of action weaving, Travis teaches weaving whenever he is called, using available looms or weaving tools he designs and builds.
 Meinholf has an MFA from California College of the Arts. actionweaver.com, @actionweaver

 Rachel-Anne Palacios is an Oakland native, multi-cultural arts educator, and self taught folk artist.
 She has been creating and sharing art that reflects her respect for culture, spirituality, traditional values, elders and the cycle of life and death with the community for more than 20 years.
 Palacios has been teaching art workshops and classes at Bay Area schools and libraries for over a decade-her lessons and projects are inspired by indigenous cultures and traditional art from around the world. @devikaspalacio